 IN THE NEWS

-This month’s Graduate Student Spotlight highlights Kyoungsun Rha.
-A student in the Garcia Lab, Kyoungsun works on identifying the mechanism of how cells regulate their metabolisms to maintain their functionality.
-Learn more about Kyoungsun and her graduate experience in this month’s Spotlight.
+This month’s Graduate Student Spotlight highlights Abira Sahu.
+A student in the Versaw Lab, Abira works on spatial distribution of inorganic phosphate in Arabidopsis roots.
+Learn more about Abira and her graduate experience in this month’s Spotlight.

 Basic biological research has evolved into a broad, fast-paced and dynamic profession that drives newly emerging industries and actively shapes many human endeavors.
 Both globally and locally, cutting-edge research at Texas A&M University strives to understand the fundamental processes driving life around us and to improve the ways people everywhere manage their health and the health of our planet.
 The Department of Biology is responsible for research and teaching within the vast disciplines of the biological sciences, from molecular cell biology to ecology and evolutionary biology.
 Our faculty perform cutting-edge research in a wide array of biological sciences in the laboratory and in the field.